JasperFx/alba/docs/scenarios/writingscenarios.md

 Don't stop here though, Alba also gives you the ability to declaratively assert on elements of the `HttpResponse` like expected header values, status codes, and assertions against the response body.
 In addition, Alba provides a lot of helper facilities to work with the raw `HttpResponse` data.

 ::: tip
-As of Alba V5, the scenario support is no longer hard coded to use Newtonsoft.Json for Json serialization and will instead use the configured
-Json formatters within your application.
+The scenario support is not hard coded to use Newtonsoft.Json for Json serialization and will instead use the configured Json formatters within your application.
 Long story short, Alba now supports applications using System.Text.Json as well as Newtonsoft.Json.
 :::

 ## Testing Hello, World

-Now let's say that you built the obligatory hello world application for ASP.Net Core shown below:
+Now let's say that you built the obligatory hello world application for ASP.NET Core shown below:

 <!-- snippet: sample_HelloWorldApp -->
 <a id='snippet-sample_helloworldapp'></a>